 • Give a presentation about Captivenia at the end of Mass or at your school.

-• Ask your parish priest or school principle if you can have a bake sale.
-This is effective especially at the doors after the weekend masses.
-If possible, you should stand up and promote the camp at the end of each Mass.
+• Ask your Parish Priest or School Principal if you can have a bake sale.
+This is effective especially at the doors after the weekend Masses.
+If possible, you should stand up and promote Captivenia at the end of each Mass.
 Get together with your friends and bake cakes, pies, cookies, and other delicious goods.
-Put price tags on each item, but also have a basket for donations and big posters explaining what it's for, as well as enough girls to go out and ask with enthusiasm as people are leaving.
+Put price tags on each item.
+Have a basket for donations, and big posters explaining why you are fundraising.
+You will need enough girls to enthusiastically sell to people as they are leaving.

 Organize a Barbecue